Our Team

 Haziq Azlan

-Haziq joined the lab as a PhD student (Biochemistry) working on serine proteases from S. aureus.
+Haziq joined the lab as a PhD student (Biochemistry) part-time in 2024

 Haziq is co-supervised with Dr. Matthias Fellner